 This website contains information on campaigns Kristy has been a part of (Projects), her speaking engagements, publications she is an author on, articles written about her and interviews with her, and mentions in the academic literature.
 Key works include "We Are Dynamo: Overcoming Stalling and Friction in Collective Action for Crowd Workers", a paper awarded Best of CHI 2015 which details the creation of the WeAreDynamo platform, a place where Turkers can organize themselves anonymously in order to fight for changes in their work life.
 She led a campaign on this platform called "Dear Jeff Bezos" where Turkers wrote letters to Jeff Bezos, CEO of Amazon, telling him who they were, how their Turking helped their lives, and what platform changes they would suggest for the future.
 Her most recent work, A Data-Driven Analysis of Workers' Earnings on Amazon Mechanical Turk, was accepted to CHI 2018.
-Kristy has been interviewed by The Times UK, Dark Net, Tech Republic, Wall Street Journal, Engadget, The Guardian, The Globe & Mail, The Daily Beast, Fast Company and Slate.
+Kristy has been interviewed by The Times UK, Dark Net, Tech Republic, Wall Street Journal, Engadget, The Guardian, The Globe & Mail, Fast Company and Slate.
 She is also often interviewed for European media, such as BBC Radio 4 and FranceTV.

 If you are interested in inviting Kristy to speak at a conference or event, interviewing her, or collaborating on a research project, please use the Contact link in the menu at the top of this page.